launchdarkly/launchdarkly-toolbar/demo/README.md

 ### SDK Mode Issues

-1. **No Overrides tab**: Make sure the debug override plugin is enabled in the demo configuration
+1. **No Overrides tab**: Make sure the flag override plugin is enabled in the demo configuration
 2. **Overrides not working**: Check the browser console for plugin errors

 ### General Issues